Hold the pillow mint, send up the yoga mat

 Pilates and meditation classes followed.
 Hula hoops and jump ropes can be had for the asking.

-Leondakis believes the modern business traveller's focus on wellness coincides with the ageing of the baby boomers.
+Leondakis believes the modern business traveler's focus on wellness coincides with the aging of the baby boomers.

 "Twenty years ago it was wine, dine and work, not about maintaining a healthy lifestyle on the road," she said.
 "People today are looking at work/life balance in a more integrated way."